kisakova/documentation/completeReference/commonActions/calendar_events.rst

 Add an Event for a Related Record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *Add Event* action will be available for records of entities with "Calendar Events" activity :ref:`enabled <user-guide-activities-enable>`.
+The *Add Event* action will be available for records of entities with "Calendar Events" activity enabled in the `entity settings <../System/Entities/entity>`_.

 1. Open the View page of a record the event is related to.